OnionYams/M9-Assess/README.md

 Implementing: `BIRCH`

-Presentation found in M9-ML-Algos, other files pertain to sample code
+Presentation found in M9-ML-Algos, other files in this top level directory pertain to sample code, either running it or files necessary for it to run

+The part2 folder contains our implementation of the BIRCH algorithm in BIRCH_implementation and the data we used in animals.csv; to run these just make sure they're in the same folder

 <br/>